Yorumoto/Yorumoto/README.md

 # Yorumoto
 I am a guy that kinda likes git and vim.
+And yes, I'm one of these guys who use StackOverflow. (bruh)

+Welcome to my profile, on what I added on random bullshit just for an unfunny attempt on humor.

 ## Kinda proud at:
 - Having a sus profile picture (you can't unsee it now)
 - NVIM and Rojo integrated *"Who uses Command Prompt to make a Roblox game?!"*
+- Unfunny commit messages
 - idk i'm out of possessions that i can think of

 ## Ey, what projects do you make: